 Postgraduate studentships (PGSs) are a form of financial support provided to full-time research postgraduate (RPg) students to ensure that they do not need to be concerned with looking for other sources of income to support themselves.
-Full-time RPgs should devote full efforts to their studies.
+Being full-time PhD/MPhil students, PGS recipients are required to act as Graduate Teaching Assistants (GTAs).
+GTA engagement is an integral part of the RPg training and not an employment.
+As such, PGS should not be mistaken as the remuneration for GTA duties.
+Given that students receiving PGSs do not enter an employer-employee relationship with the University, the PGS award is not taxable income.

-Awards given are based on academic merit, English language proficiency, and the suitability of the RPg students for the proposed program of study, as is the selection of applicants for admission to postgraduate studies.
+Awards given are based on academic merit, English language proficiency, and the suitability of the RPg students for the program of study.

-The maximum PGS amount in the 2018/19 academic year is HK$16,660, except for awardees of the Hong Kong PhD Fellowship Scheme and the Asian Future Leaders Scholarship Program, and full-time PhD students who have passed their qualifying examination and have done well in their work.
-The actual PGS rate a student receives is determined by the home department.
-The PGS rate, subject to annual review, may be adjusted upward or downward.
-The PGS rates for an academic year are normally announced in Spring Term of the previous year.
+The PGS rate is reviewed annually and may be adjusted upward or downward.
+The regular PGS rate in the 2019/20 academic year is HK$17,330, except for awardees of the Hong Kong PhD Fellowship Scheme and the Asian Future Leaders Scholarship Program.
+Full-time PhD students who have passed the qualifying examination and have done well in their work may receive a higher rate, subject to availability of top-up funding from the respective department/supervisor.

 For details, please refer to the Terms and Conditions of Postgraduate Studentships.